verbb/formie/docs/frontend/cached-forms.md

 }
 ```

 Formie applies those values back onto the existing form, so the cached HTML can keep working without needing a full re-render.
+If the CSRF input was omitted at render time (`csrfInput: false`), Formie creates it during refresh.